 Blue Mountain Coffee

 Jamaica’s Blue Mountain Coffee is considered one of the best and most sought-after coffees in the world.
 Grown in a legally designated growing region in the Blue Mountain region of Jamaica at elevations between 910 metres (3,000 ft) and 1,700 metres (5,500 ft), this coffee is the perfect souvenir to share with your friends back home.
-Known for its natural sweetness and rich taste, it has a very unique flavour that many people prefer to Colombian.
+Known for its natural sweetness and rich taste, it has a unique flavour many people prefer to Colombian.

 Bob Marley Coffee

 Jamaican wood carvings are some of the most popular souvenirs sold on the island.
 Perfect for the home or garden, they can be found in craft markets in Kingston, Ocho Rios, Negril and Montego Bay.
-The carvings range from symbols of Jamaican culture such as Rastafari figures and influential people to the more unconventional phallic items and are typically made out of local woods such as lignum vitae, mahogany and cedar.
+The carvings range from symbols of Jamaican culture such as Rastafari figures and influential people to the more unconventional phallic items typically made out of local woods such as lignum vitae, mahogany and cedar.